TabbyML/.github/profile/README.md

 Hello curious explorer,

 We would like to inform you that Tabby is currently under construction.
-Despite this, we will be releasing our work on code intelligence to the public in increments.
+We will be releasing our work on code intelligence to the public in increments.

 If you are interested in participating in our beta run, please visit [our website](https://tabbyml.com)